Skip to content

 Stateless Services

-See System Overview for the complete service topology including Gateway, DataStorage, Auth Webhook, and HolmesGPT API.
+See System Overview for the complete service topology including Gateway, DataStorage, Auth Webhook, and Kubernaut Agent.

 Communication Pattern

 All inter-service communication in the remediation pipeline uses Kubernetes CRDs.
-The HTTP exceptions are: all controllers emit audit events to DataStorage, WFE queries DataStorage for the workflow catalog, RO queries DataStorage for remediation history, AA calls HolmesGPT API for AI investigation, and EM queries AlertManager and Prometheus for effectiveness assessment.
+The HTTP exceptions are: all controllers emit audit events to DataStorage, WFE queries DataStorage for the workflow catalog, RO queries DataStorage for remediation history, AA calls Kubernaut Agent for AI investigation, and EM queries AlertManager and Prometheus for effectiveness assessment.

 This architecture provides: